Core messages

 When should the CRP level be checked?

-The CRP level should be checked if acute or chronic inflammation is suspected or if symptoms such as fever, joint pain or fatigue occur.
-The hs-CRP level can also be helpful in assessing the risk of cardiovascular disease.
+The CRP level should be checked if there is suspicion of an acute or chronic inflammation or if symptoms such as fever, joint pain, or fatigue occur.
+The hs-CRP level can also be helpful in assessing the risk of cardiovascular diseases.

-Yes, some medications can affect CRP levels.
-Anti-inflammatory drugs, such as corticosteroids or non-steroidal anti-inflammatory drugs (NSAIDs), can lower CRP levels.
-Before a CRP test, the doctor should be informed of all medications taken.
+Yes, some medications can affect the CRP level.
+Anti-inflammatory drugs, such as corticosteroids or non-steroidal anti-inflammatory drugs (NSAIDs), can lower the CRP level.
+Before a CRP test, the doctor should be informed about all medications being taken.

-How long does it take for the CRP level to normalize after inflammation?
+How long does it take for the CRP level to normalize after an inflammation?

-How long does it take for the CRP level to normalize after inflammation?
+How long does it take for the CRP level to normalize after an inflammation?

-CRP levels usually decrease within a few days after the cause of the inflammation is treated.
-However, in chronic cases, CRP levels may remain elevated for longer periods and regular monitoring may be necessary.
+The CRP level usually decreases within a few days after the cause of the inflammation has been treated.
+However, in chronic cases, the CRP level may remain elevated for a longer period, and regular monitoring may be necessary.